habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

 classes: body-article
 ---

-The world of application packaging and deployment can be viewed as a spectrum where at one end we have hand-crafted installation/run scripts on physical infrastructure and on the other are fully containerized applications making the most out of on Cloud native services.
-Since most organisations don't start out fully Cloud-native or containerized a commonly heard phrase for increasing Cloud adoption is 'lift and shift'.
-This is where applications are not re-architected but taken straight to the Cloud from an in-house deployment scenario.
-The main advantage of 'lift and shift' is speed of Cloud adoption and reduction in physical infrastructure costs.
-However, worth mentioning that this pattern often results in more expensive application deployments than those purpose-built to be there.
+The world of application packaging and deployment can be viewed as a spectrum where at one end we have hand-crafted installation/run scripts on physical infrastructure and on the other are fully containerized applications making the most of cloud-native services.
+Since most organisations don't start out fully cloud-native or containerized, a commonly heard phrase for increasing cloud adoption is "lift and shift".
+This is where applications are not re-architected, but taken straight to the cloud from an in-house deployment scenario.
+The main advantage of "lift and shift" is speed of cloud adoption and reduction in physical infrastructure costs.
+However, it is worth mentioning that this pattern often results in application deployments with a higher operational cost than those purpose-built to be there.
+In the longer-term, this can be offset by making more use of cloud-native services.

 In this post, the advantages of Habitat for application packaging will be explored by deploying the same application across several different contexts, including:
 * Bare metal or standalone VM
 * Running with docker-compose
 * Deploying to a Habitat-enabled Kubernetes cluster
-* Deploying to a Habitat-enabled Kubernetes cluster using a Cloud-native database
+* Deploying to a Habitat-enabled Kubernetes cluster using a cloud-native database

 There is extra effort required in packaging applications with Habitat.
-However, what you get in return is the ability to deploy almost anywhere different with relative ease at a later stage.
-From installing  your application on a new physical box or choosing an entirely new Cloud provider, the process becomes simpler with Habitat packaged applications.
+However, what you get in return is the ability to deploy almost anywhere with relative ease at a later stage.
+From installing your application on a new physical box to choosing an entirely new cloud provider, the process becomes simpler with Habitat-packaged applications.

-## Setting the scene (or table)
+## Setting the Scene (or Table)

-The application we will be using is [here](https://github.com/skpaterson/table-setting).
-Table Setting is a single-file Python web application that exposes a REST API for managing forks.
+For this demonstration, we will be using [Table Setting](https://github.com/skpaterson/table-setting), a single-file Python web application that exposes a REST API for managing forks.
 A Swagger user interface is exposed at the root URL to provide some interactivity.
-For those interested, the application makes use of: Flask; Flask-RESTPlus; SQLAlchemy; Marshmallow and more.
+For those interested, the application makes use of: [Flask](http://flask.pocoo.org/); [Flask-RESTPlus](https://flask-restplus.readthedocs.io/en/stable/); [SQLAlchemy](https://www.sqlalchemy.org/); [Flask Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/) and more.
+These frameworks are used regularly by many real-world Python [applications and websites](http://flask.pocoo.org/community/poweredby/).

-Table Setting can run with different backend databases, here we will use SQLite for an in-memory or file-based database and MySQL for a more realistic production example.
-Whilst clearly not being production ready, Table Setting provides a realistic application plus database deployment scenario that could apply in many real-world cases.
-Since we are looking at a 'lift and shift' example, environment variables are used to convey configuration changes for simplicity.
+Table Setting can run with different backend databases.
+Here, we will use SQLite for an in-memory or file-based database, and MySQL for a more realistic production example.
+Whilst Table Setting is clearly not a production-ready application, it provides a realistic application-plus-database deployment scenario that could apply in many real-world cases.
+Since we are looking at a "lift and shift" example, we don't want to re-architect our application.
+Therefore, [following best practice](https://12factor.net/config), Table Setting uses environment variables to convey configuration changes.

-## Running Table Setting locally
+## Running Table Setting Locally

 Let's explore how to run Table Setting locally before getting started with Habitat.
 As a prerequisite, Python 3.7 should be installed.
-In fact Python 3.* should work but no promises!
 This quickly brings us to the downside of shipping anything other than a single, executable artifact as disparity can easily creep in!
-Quietly skipping over the potential trauma of ensuring we have the correct Python in our `PATH`, Table Setting can be run via:
+For example, there are [two major versions](https://wiki.python.org/moin/Python2orPython3) of Python: `2.x` now seen as legacy, and `3.x` that we will use here.
+Choosing Python 3.7 affects how we run Table Setting because we have the correct Python in our `PATH`.
+Assuming that is the case, Table Setting can be run via:

 ````bash
 $ git clone https://github.com/skpaterson/table-setting